Mayor’s Daughter Charged With DUI After Crashing Into South Jersey Pizza Shop, Police Say

 PENNSAUKEN, N.J.
 (CBS) — New video shows the aftermath of a car crashing into the Flying Crust pizza shop in Camden County.
-Now, the driver is facing charges.
+The driver is now facing charges.

 Flying Crust is closed until further notice.
 The crash happened in Pennsauken on May 3.